 Information on Staten Island emergency services, recovery how to's, and property damage reporting

-posted over 1 year ago by SIrecovers
+posted almost 8 years ago by SIrecovers

 Information about emergency services:

 Where to charge batteries: Google Crisis Map: Power Outages Relief Centers http://goo.gl/6zvrT

 Dry ice is being distributed at the entrance to Great Kills Park on Buffalo Street.

 Goethals Bridge open, no HOV restriction.